Quality Inference in Federated Learning with Secure Aggregation: Experimental Results

 \subsection{Mitigation}

 Note that the demonstrated quality information leakage is not by design; this is a bug, rather than a feature in FL.
 The simplest and most straightforward way to mitigate this vulnerability is to use a protocol where every participant contributes in each round (incurring a sizable communication overhead).
-Another option is to limit access to these updates, e.g., by broadcasting the aggregated model only to the selected participants for the next round.
-Yet another approach is to hide the participants' IDs (e.g., via mixnets~\cite{chaum1981untraceable}), so no-one knows which participant contributed in which round except for the participants themselves.
+Another approach is to hide the participants' IDs (e.g., via mixnets \cite{chaum1981untraceable}), so no one knows which participant contributed in which round except for the participants themselves.
 Finally, the aggregation itself could be done in a differentially private manner as well, where a carefully calculated noise is added to the updates in each round.
 Client-level DP \cite{geyer2017differentially} would by default hide the dataset quality of the participants, although at the price of requiring large volumes of noise, and therefore, having low utility.